KartikKannapur/Twitter-Bot/README.md

 Replace "https://twitter.com/search" with "https://api.twitter.com/1.1/search/tweets.json" and you will get -           https://api.twitter.com/1.1/search/tweets.json?q=%40CodeTerminal

+2. Twitter Account:
+You can either use an existing Twitter account or create a new one for your Bot.

+3. Feedburner:
-To use the RSS Feed option :
+To use the RSS Feed option:
 Go to http://www.queryfeed.net/ and Search Twitter for @CodeTerminal.
 Copy the URL, should look like this - http://www.queryfeed.net/twitter?q=%40CodeTerminal&geocode= and paste it at http://feedburner.google.com/ and Burn the Feed.
 Feed Title : Twitter feed for '@CodeTerminal' query Feed Address : http://feeds.feedburner.com/TwitterFeedForcodeterminalQuery

-2. Twitter Account:
-   You can either use an existing Twitter account or create a new one for your Bot.

-3. Feedburner:
+4. Working with Yahoo!
+Pipes:
+Yahoo!
+Pipes does the most of our work.
+We will run our new Feedburner feed through a series of filters to eliminate potential spam, remove any replies, and then add “RT @”+username to the front of the tweet so as to retweet the information.
+*Go to Yahoo!
+Pipes and Create a New Pipe.

+*Get as RSS should be something like this - http://pipes.yahoo.com/pipes/pipe.run?_id=d26d81fede2c489568663bba1cecd7d2&_render=rss

+5. TwitterFeed:
+*Go to http://twitterfeed.com/ ,Create a new account and login.